Getting Started

 How do I know if bread has gone bad rather than just stale?

 Stale bread is dry, dense, and flavorless but safe to eat.
 Bread that has gone bad will show visible mold, which appears as fuzzy patches in green, black, white, or pink.
-Discard any loaf with mold; do not attempt to cut around it.
-If the bread smells off, sour in an unpleasant way, or feels unusually wet or slimy on the surface, discard it as well.
+According to Wikipedia's overview of mold, some mold species produce mycotoxins, toxic compounds that can remain in the surrounding food even where no visible growth is present, which is why food safety guidance is to discard the whole loaf rather than cut around a moldy patch.
+Bread has a soft, porous crumb that mold can spread through invisibly well beyond the patch you can see.
+If the bread smells off, sour in an unpleasant way, or feels unusually wet or slimy on the surface, discard it as well, even without visible mold.

 Does sourdough really keep longer than yeasted bread?

 In practice, yes.
 The acetic and lactic acids from fermentation lower the loaf's pH, which slows mold growth.
 A well-made sourdough country loaf often holds for three to four days at room temperature, a day or so longer than a comparable yeasted loaf.
-The difference is most noticeable in humid kitchens.
+The difference is most noticeable in humid kitchens, where mold pressure is higher for any bread.